Intermittent fasting while breastfeeding — is it safe?

 It’s like what we say about fasting-based food routines in general: your body is your body, and the right approach is what’s best for you and your needs, goals, and lifestyle.

-That’s one reason why it’s super important that you speak with your healthcare provider before beginning (or restarting) an intermittent fasting protocol: they’ll be best placed to help you figure out the what, when, and how of safe, effective fasting.
+That’s one reason why it’s super important that you speak with your healthcare provider before beginning (or restarting) an intermittent fasting schedule: they’ll be best placed to help you figure out the what, when, and how of safe, effective fasting.

 Regardless, we recommend resuming intermittent fasting once you’ve stopped breastfeeding completely.
 Like any routine that’s out of practice, though, you’ll want to ease into it — and that’s where we can help!
-You can take our SIMPLE quiz to explore the different types of intermittent fasting eating routines and how they might work for you.
+You can take our Simple quiz to explore the different types of intermittent fasting schedules and how they might work for you.
 Regardless, the most important thing to remember is to start small, go slowly, and give yourself all the slack you need.
 Your body has just been through a lot!

 Things to consider about your nutrition while breastfeeding